jssteinberg/some-makeup/src/routes/style/notes.md

 "space.css" as file name. `--space` as variable name.

 In the library I created before this, the variable was eventually renamed `--spacer`.
 Mostly to be more in style with Bootstrap naming.
 "Space" is shorter and I like that the file has the same name.
 Space.
 The file can't be named "spacer".
 An import now looks likes this: `@import 'makeup-style/src/space.css'`.
 It's like an action you take.
 Space CSS!
-You also "fix CSS!"
+You also "default CSS!"
 "Spacer CSS" doesn't work.

 Another option could be "flow".
 Flow CSS! `--flow` as variable name.
 Or `--flow-space` to give it more meaning, but I like to use shorter variable names when I can.
 The same with "rhythm".
 So I'm sticking with "space".
 (Also "flow" is now used for another file).